TotemaT/todo-cli/README.md

 In both cases, the topics are shown in alphabetical order.

 ##Todo
-- Add the possibility to delete a whole topic at once <br>
-	eg : ./todo.pl del topic
 - Add the possibility to delete a task by its index in the topic <br>
 	eg : ./todo.pl del topic 2
 - Add a limit for the topic and task length